j-d0g/mistral-7b-nli/EVALUATION.md

    - `prompts.py`: Contains the inference prompt template
    - Parsing logic within `sample_model.py` to extract JSON from model outputs

+4. **Interactive Demo**:
+   - `demo.ipynb`: Jupyter notebook with streamlined code for model loading and inference
+   - `run_notebook.sh`: Script to launch the Jupyter environment in Docker

 ## Command Examples

 Here are more detailed examples of running inference: